geratarra/socialape/socialape-functions/README.md

 > The app is not even close to be perfect.
 There are things that could be improved like the design (responsive) and the general functionality.
 Nevertheless, I didn't want to put a lot of effort on this because I want to keep practicing with ReactJS and the technlogies around it.

 ### 🏠 [Demo](http://geratarra.github.io/socialape)

+> Notice this repo contains both the client (`socialape-client`) and backend projects (`socialape-functions`).
+If you want to install, run or test the app make sure to run commands on the `socialape-client` folder.

 ## Install